andreihar/api_documentation/docs/source/reference.rst

    .. py:method:: get_point_coordinates():

-      Return a list of coordinates of the geographic point.
+      Returns a list of coordinates of the geographic point.

       :return: Coordinates of the geographic point.
-      :type return: list
+      :rtype: list

       >>> point2d = Point(51.5072, -0.1276)
       >>> point2d.get_point_coordinates()